rhyme-lang/rhyme-lang.github.io/docs/getting-started.md

 When given an argument ending in `.rh`, as in `rhyme query.rh`, Rhyme will treat it as a file name to load the query from.

+More examples of command-line usage are shown here: [command-line examples](/command-line)